-The Plantar Fascia is a fibrous band that runs from your heel bone (cal-cane-e-us) to the webbing at your toes.
+The Plantar Fascia is a fibrous band (ligament) that runs from your heel bone to the webbing at your toes.
 It acts as an elastic band to support the arch of the foot and help facilitate proper foot motion.
-Inflammation of the fascia or its attachments can occur if the fascia has been placed under significant stress from one or more of the following reasons;
+Plantar Fasciitis occurs when the fascia or its attachments become inflamed.